A statistical approach for simulating the density solution of a McKean-Vlasov equation: Main results

+which yields possible improvement depending on the regime for $h$, namely whenever $N \ll h^{-(2k+1)}$ which is less demanding as $k$ increases.
+The essence of the improvement compared to \cite{MR1910635} is that we make an optimal bias-variance analysis based on nonparametric statistics techniques.
+In particular, the introduction of kernels that oscillate more than the Gaussian kernel enables us to obtain an error bound linked to the smoothness parameter $k$ that can be very large whenever the classical solution $x \mapsto \mu_t(x)$ is smooth.\\

-One defect of the upper bound \eqref{eq: error lp opti} is that the optimal choice of $\eta$ depends on the analysis of the bias $\mathcal B_{\eta}(\mu_{T}, x)^p$, and more specifically on the smoothness $k$, and that quantity is usually unknown or difficult to compute: Indeed, the information that $x \mapsto \mu_{T}(x)$ is $k$-times continuously differentiable with the best possible $k$ is hardly tractable from the data $(\mu_0, b, \sigma)$, essentially due to the nonlinearity of the Fokker-Planck equation \eqref{original}.
+One defect of the upper bound \eqref{eq: error lp opti} is that the optimal choice of $\eta$ depends on the analysis of the bias $\mathcal B_{\eta}(\mu_{T}, x)^p$, and more specifically on the smoothness $k$, and that quantity is usually unknown or difficult to compute.
+Indeed, the information that $x \mapsto \mu_{T}(x)$ is $k$-times continuously differentiable with the best possible $k$ is hardly tractable from the data $(\mu_0, b, \sigma)$, essentially due to the nonlinearity of the Fokker-Planck equation \eqref{original}.
 Finding an optimal $\eta$ without prior knowledge on the bias is a long standing issue in nonparametric statistics.
 One way to circumvent this issue is to select $\eta$ depending on the stochastic particle system $(\bar X^{1,h}_{T},\ldots, \bar X^{N,h}_{T})$ itself, in order to optimise the trade-off between the bias and the variance term.
 While this is a customary approach in statistics, to the best of our knowledge, this is not the case in numerical simulations.
 It becomes particularly suitable in the case of nonlinear McKean-Vlasov type models.\\

 We adapt a variant of the classical Goldenshluger-Lepski's method \cite{GL08, GL11, GL14}, and refer the reader to classical textbooks such as \cite{gine2021mathematical}.
-See also the illumating paper by \cite{lacour2017estimator} that fives a good insight about ideas around bandwidth comparison and data driven selection.
+See also the illuminating paper by \cite{lacour2017estimator} that gives a good insight about ideas around bandwidth comparison and data driven selection.
 For simplicity, we focus on controlling the error for $p=2$.
 Fix $x\in \R^d$.
 Pick a finite set $\mathcal H \subset [N^{-1/d}(\log N)^{2/d}, 1]$, and define

 where $\{x\}_+ = \max(x,0)$ and

 Let